 Historic Brookhaven Foundation

 In 1986 part of our neighborhood was designated the "Brookhaven Historic District" in the National Register of Historic Places.
 The Historic Brookhaven Foundation was started in 1991 as a vehicle for funding of the Brookhaven Guidepost Project.
 (Click here to visit the National Park Service's web page regarding the Brookhaven Historic District.)
+The Foundation was closed in 2021.

 The Historic Brookhaven Foundation arranged the installation of a time capsule during the 1998 Street Party.
 It is to be opened in 50 years and includes items representative of our time as chosen by neighborhood children.
 The time capsule is in the Lakehaven/Davidson triangle and is marked with a brass marker.
 The Beautification Committee has also created a Gardens of Memories throughout Brookhaven designed to encourage a moment of pause and contemplation.
 Benches and special landscaping have been placed in these Gardens in honor and in memory of neighbors, family, and loved ones.
 They are: